 The end of education is the development of the sense of solidarity, of the faculty for association, and this is the basis of all noble citizenship.
 Mazzini has told us that the law of life is progress, and the method of progress is association.
 (Bryan 1912 – the full text of this paper is in the archives)

 Sadly, Tom Bryan’s time at Fircroft was short.
 He was diagnosed with lung cancer in 1915/16 and died in August 1917.

 Bryan, T. (1912) ‘Education and civic life’ Paper read at the Education Conference of the Cooperative Union in Birmingham, July 20.
 Reproduced in H. G. Wood and A. J. Ball (1922) Tom Bryan.
 First warden of Fircroft, London: George Allen and Unwin.
 Available in the informal education archives: https://infed.org/mobi/education-and-civic-life/.

 Cadbury, G. and Bryan, T. (1908) The Land and the Landless, London: Headley.

 Wood, H. G. and Ball, A. J. (1922) Tom Bryan.
 First warden of Fircroft, London: George Allen and Unwin.

-How to cite this article: Smith, M. K. (2004) ‘Tom Bryan: association, education and the making of Fircroft College’, the encyclopedia of informal education. [http://infed.org/mobi/tom-bryan-association-education-and-the-making-of-fircroft-college/.
+How to cite this article: Smith, M. K. (2004) ‘Tom Bryan: association, education and the making of Fircroft College’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/tom-bryan-association-education-and-the-making-of-fircroft-college/.
 Retrieved: insert date]

 © Mark K. Smith 2004 Updated June 2019.